Mark Hamill: Other work

+In 2024, he appeared in The Life of Chuck, directed by Mike Flanagan and based on the 2020 novella of the same name by Stephen King.
+His performance was praised in reviews of the film by Thomas Floyd of The Washington Post and by Peter Travers among others, and commended by King himself.

 Voice acting

 General work

 Hamill first performed voice acting work in the early 1970s, voicing the character Corey Anders on the Saturday morning cartoon Jeannie by Hanna-Barbera Productions.
 He later played Sean in the Ralph Bakshi film Wizards, which was released just three months before Star Wars in 1977.
 The voice role he is most known for is Batman's archenemy the Joker, the success of which has led him to portray a wide variety of characters in television, film, anime, and video games (mostly similar super-villains).

-Hamill was the voice of The Hobgoblin in the 1990s Spider-Man animated series; his other Marvel superhero genre roles include the Gargoyle in the animated series The Incredible Hulk, Maximus in Fantastic Four, Klaw in The Avengers: Earth's Mightiest Heroes and multiple characters in Ultimate Spider-Man.
+Hamill was the voice of The Hobgoblin in the 1990s Spider-Man animated series.
+His other Marvel superhero genre roles include the Gargoyle in the animated series The Incredible Hulk, Maximus in Fantastic Four, Klaw in The Avengers: Earth's Mightiest Heroes and multiple characters in Ultimate Spider-Man.
 Hamill voiced Solomon Grundy and Trickster in the DC Animated Universe series Justice League and Justice League Unlimited, and played the murderous gangster Tony Zucco in The Batman, an animated series unrelated to the various series in the DC animated universe.
 He voiced Spectre in an episode of Batman: The Brave and the Bold, and provided the voice of archvillain Kavaxas in the fifth and final season of 2012's Teenage Mutant Ninja Turtles.

-Non-comic-related television roles include the deranged shock jock anchorman Dr. Jak in Phantom 2040; Principal John Smith in the Totally Spies episode "Soul Collector"; Christopher "Maverick" Blair in Wing Commander Academy; the Walter Lantz character Buzz Buzzard in The New Woody Woodpecker Show; the flamboyant robot Lawrance "Larry" 3000 in Time Squad; the pirate Captain Stickybeard in Codename: Kids Next Door; Fire Lord Ozai in Avatar: The Last Airbender, the Skeleton King in Super Robot Monkey Team Hyperforce Go!; multiple roles in Metalocalypse; and the groundskeeper Skips in Regular Show.
+Non-comic-related television roles include the deranged shock jock anchorman Dr. Jak in Phantom 2040, Principal John Smith in the Totally Spies episode "Soul Collector", Christopher "Maverick" Blair in Wing Commander Academy, the Walter Lantz character Buzz Buzzard in The New Woody Woodpecker Show, the flamboyant robot Lawrance "Larry" 3000 in Time Squad, the pirate Captain Stickybeard in Codename: Kids Next Door, Fire Lord Ozai in Avatar: The Last Airbender, the Skeleton King in Super Robot Monkey Team Hyperforce Go!, multiple roles in Metalocalypse, and the groundskeeper Skips in Regular Show.
 He also voiced himself in two episodes of the Disney animated series Pepper Ann.

 Hamill guest-starred as himself in The Simpsons episode "Mayored to the Mob".
 On the accompanying audio commentary, he said he was a fan of the show since its 1987 debut on The Tracey Ullman Show, and that it was a personal thrill to work with Dan Castellaneta, the voice of Homer Simpson.
 He has also guest-starred in Family Guy, and was a recurring voice actor on Seth Green's Robot Chicken.